It’s a tale as old as time: A woman gripes about her household work — the mental load it takes to be a mom — and the internet has thoughts.

-We recently published an article here at Scary Mommy about a woman who works as a teacher at the same school where her husband also works as a teacher.
-She explained that even though she and her husband have the exact same job, she still does the bulk of the cooking, cleaning, and childcare, not to mention carries the mental load.
+Take this essay by a woman who works as a teacher at the same school where her husband also works as a teacher.
+In the piece, she explained that even though she and her husband have the exact same job, at home, she still does the bulk of the cooking, cleaning, and childcare, not to mention carries the mental load.

-A few implied that men are incompetent dummies, incapable of looking at a room and seeing what needs to be done.
+The Facebook comments were mostly supportive, but quite a few of them were supportive in a “well, just ask for help” kind of way.
+A few even implied that men are incompetent dummies, incapable of looking at a room and seeing what needs to be done.

 First of all, can we stop with the trope that men are too stupid to be able to figure out how to participate in household chores?
 I mean, honestly, if they’re that fucking dumb, why do women bother with them anyway?

-And before you @ me in the comments, I realize this dynamic is sometimes reversed and it’s the wife not doing her share, and that gay couples also sometimes experience an imbalance of household labor.
-But, statistically, in heterosexual marriages it’s the women who do the majority of housework and childcare even when both spouses work, and queer couples generally have a more equitable division of labor.
+And before you @ me in the comments, I realize this dynamic is sometimes reversed and it’s the wife not doing her share.
+But, statistically, in heterosexual marriages it’s the women who do the majority of housework and childcare even when both spouses work.

 You know what I think is happening with partners who don’t help out?
 I think, the majority of the time, they know exactly what they’re doing.
 They see the mess but they’re used to being taken care of and will take what they can get.
 They’re comfortable, they like things the way they are, and they’re able to push aside any objections of conscience because that would mean a disruption to their comfort.
 They know their wife can’t stand the idea of the family home turning into a shit hole, and they gamble that if they overlook chores that obviously need doing, their wife will take care of it.
 (And then they are utterly flummoxed as to why their wife has no interest in sex.
 So weird!)